ZJUVAI/Newclid/README.rst

     print(f"Run infos {solver.run_infos}")

-Some more advanced examples of script using the python interface are displayed in the folder ``examples`` or used in ``tests``.
+Some more advanced examples of script using the Python interface are displayed in the folder ``examples`` or used in ``tests``.